sofastack/sofastack-doc/sofa-tracer/en_US/Usage_Of_MVC.md

 ## Run the project

-You can import the project into IDE and run the `main` method in the generated project (generally in the XXXApplication class) to start the application.
-Or you can run `mvn spring-boot:run` directly in the root directory of the project.
+Start Current SOFABoot Application.
 You will see the log about startup in the console:

 ```
 2018-05-11 11:55:11.932  INFO 66490 --- [ost-startStop-1] o.s.b.w.servlet.FilterRegistrationBean   : Mapping filter: 'SpringMvcOpenTracingFilter' to urls: [/*]